LlamaEdge/docs/docs/user-guide/speech-to-text/quick-start-whisper.md

 # Unzip the plugin to $HOME/.wasmedge/plugin
 tar -xzf WasmEdge-plugin-wasi_nn-whisper-cuda-11.3-0.14.1-ubuntu20.04_x86_64.tar.gz -C $HOME/.wasmedge/plugin
 ```
-For other release assets, please check out [the plugin release assets page](https://github.com/WasmEdge/WasmEdge/releases/tag/0.14.1).
+For release assets for other platform, please check out [the plugin release assets page](https://github.com/WasmEdge/WasmEdge/releases/tag/0.14.1).

 ### Download the portable API server app

-Download the server Wasm application.
-It's lightweight (the size of the server is 3.7 MB) and cross-platform.
+Download the API server application.
+It's a Wasm file, which is lightweight (the size of the server is 3.7 MB) and cross-platform.

 ```
 curl -LO https://github.com/LlamaEdge/whisper-api-server/releases/download/0.3.9/whisper-api-server.wasm